-> Interns assist Fighting Words staff with all aspects of programme and project management.
+Interns assist Fighting Words staff with all aspects of programme and project management.
 Interns are also responsible for regular administration tasks and also assist in event planning.
-We offer the opportunity to work with primary and secondary school age students in a supportive and fun environment, as well as the chance to get involved in the running of a small NGO.
+We offer the opportunity to work with primary and secondary school age students in a supportive and fun environment, as well as the chance to get involved in editorial work, special projects and the running of an NGO.

 Co-founded by Roddy Doyle, Fighitng Words free creative writing programmes for children and young people at locations all over Ireland.
 All our pogrammes are run by teams of volunteer writing tutors.
 Programmes vary by location.

 Volunteering with Fighting Words is flexible and fun, with no minimum commitment or previous experience required.
 Are you interested in working with children and young people in a creative setting?
 Would you like to help foster creativity and imagination?
 Fighting Words is the place for you!